IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5-ref.md

 - `com.ibm.streams.beam`: The IBM Streams Runner for Apache Beam toolkit, which you can use to submit Apache Beam  2.0 applications to the IBM Streams runtime environment.

 - `samples`: Toolkit sample applications.
-For information about the samples, see the readme file in the samples folder.
+For information about the samples, see the README file in the samples folder.

 ## General pipeline options